-The federal government has revoked or suspended three employers' permits to hire workers through the Temporary Foreign Workers Program.
+The federal government has revoked or suspended three employers' permits to hire workers through the Temporary Foreign Workers Program, CBC News has learned.

-CBC's Go Public reported Sunday on the suspension of all pending foreign worker permits for three McDonald’s locations in Victoria that are owned by franchisee Glen Bishop, pending the outcome of an investigation.
-Bishop would not address the complaints, but told CBC News he had "nothing to hide."
+All pending foreign worker permits for three McDonald's locations in Victoria that are owned by franchisee Glen Bishop were suspended pending the outcome of an investigation.
+Bishop would not address the complaints, but told CBC's Go Public he had "nothing to hide."

 The names of Bishop's company and two other businesses were posted Sunday on Employment and Social Development Canada's website as having "broken the rules or been suspended from the Temporary Foreign Worker program."